MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-rollout-migration.md

 #### Automation and workflows

-If you have automated processes or workflows around files or other content, you may need to consider how to integrate those processes with Microsoft 365 or migrate them as well.
+If you have automated processes or workflows around files or other content, you may need to consider how to integrate those processes with Microsoft 365 or migrate them there entirely.
 Consider using [SharePoint Framework solutions](/sharepoint/dev/) or [Microsoft Power Platform](/power-platform).

 If you have SharePoint Server 2010 workflows, you can migrate them to Power Automate by using the SharePoint Migration Tool.
 See [Overview: Migrate SharePoint Server 2010 workflows to Power Automate](/sharepointmigration/spmt-workflow-overview) for more information.